 England won the Cricket World Cup 2019 not by outscoring, but by outnumbering New Zealand on the boundary count.
 While the rules of winning the Super Over were modified later, one thing is evident - the concept of boundaries continues to remain the key Cricketainment factor in the shorter formats of the game.

-How best can a batsman ensure that he or she can make sure their shot goes the distance?
-One of the factors that this comes down to is bat speed.
+How to ensure the ball travels the expected distance after impact?
+One of the key drivers is the speed generated on the bat swing during impact.
 In other words, the speed at which you swing your bat plays an important role in generating the necessary thrust to loft the ball for a four or six.
 Once you perfect the art of gripping and middling the ball, bat speed becomes a vital differentiator in how far you can hit the ball.

 From the physics stand-point, here are some of the ways to increase bat speed.

-Having a high backlift allows for increased angular acceleration to be generated during the impact with the ball.
-Back lift allows for a downswing arc, thereby providing adequate time for your batting arm to generate the required bat speed.
+Having a high backlift during batting stance allows for increased angular acceleration to be generated during the impact with the ball.
+Stance backlift allows for a downswing arc, thereby providing adequate time for your batting arm to generate the required bat speed.
 You can also use your wrist, along with your arm positions, to give more back lift.
 Players like Yuvraj Singh and AB de Villiers use a high backlight to full effect during power-hitting.

 2. Playing with a Backswing:

-While backlift happens during the batting stance, backswing is the backward movement of the bat when the ball is released from the bowler.
-Backswing may be used as a complement or supplement to a backlift.
+Backswing (commonly used under the umbrella term "backlift") is the backward movement of the bat when the ball is released from the bowler.
+Backswing may be used as a complement or supplement to a stance backlift.
 With allowance for some rotary motion from your wrist, the backswing and the subsequent downswing can be performed as a continuous action (creating a loop).
-When used effectively, backswing can allow for greater downswing acceleration than backlift, as the bat is already set in motion.
+When used effectively, backswing can allow for greater downswing acceleration than stance backlift, as the bat is already set in motion.
 Players like Ben Stokes and Steve Smith use backswing to a good advantage in their shots.

 3. Aligning the Body: